Gusttav28/Gusttav28/README.md

 - Hi, I’m Gustavo Camacho
+- I'm currently a student of software engineering and computer science
 - I’m interested in A.I, Data Science, Systems Architecture, Software Development and robotic
 - I already know python, and i currently learn Java and javascrip
 - I open to work in any class of project as a junior engineer or as intern